 Why you should collect and use first-party intent data

-• Enhanced customer experience: Create more relevant, timely interactions across the entire customer lifecycle.
+Better customer experience: Deliver more relevant, timely interactions from first touch to renewal across the entire customer lifecycle.

 Limitations of first-party intent data